 - Water (except bottled or canned water or similarly presented water).

-- Solar equipment (in particular, solar panels, modules, solar charger controllers, solar inverters, solar lights, vacuum tube solar collectors, and solar batteries).
-Wind generators and liquid elevators are no longer included in the list of exemptions (unlike the 1997 Act).
+- Supply of solar panels, modules, solar charger controllers, solar inverter, solar lights, vacuum tube solar collectors and solar battery.

 - Water treatment chemicals, as approved by the Minister responsible for health.